Skip to main content

 How to join the EMT network

 Eligible university programmes can apply to join the EMT network through regular ‘calls for applications’, organised by DG Translation every 5 years.
-The last call for European Master's in Translation (EMT) membership was for the period 2024-2029.
+The last call for was for 2024-2029.

 The eligibility and selection criteria are designed to ensure that selected programmes provide high-quality translator training.